storageos/storageos.github.io/README_STORE_PLUGIN.md

 No other hardware or software is required.

-For Docker 1.10 - 1.12, an application container is available (storageos-node).

 During beta, StorageOS is freely available for testing and experimentation. _DO NOT USE FOR PRODUCTION DATA_.
 A Developer edition will be free forever.

 Full documentation is available at <https://docs.storageos.com>.
 To stay informed about new features and production-ready releases, sign up on our [customer portal](https://my.storageos.com).